 Procedures and conduct policy for hearings: Residential Tenancies

-Residential tenancy officers need to be neutral (fair) and professional when holding hearings and dealing with residential tenancy disputes.
+Residential tenancy officers need to be neutral (fair) and professional when dealing with residential tenancy disputes and holding hearings.

 Public Housing Policy: Residential Tenancies